fatih/sicp/thoughts.md

   mathematical.
 By mathematical, I don't mean the usage of mathematical and well understood tools, instead I'm meaning examples about mathematical proofs and functions.
+* Sometimes you need to reach another book so you can understand what SICP really means.
+For example "order of growth of the space" means `space complexity` and `the number of steps required for the process` means `time complexity`.
+I know that they are fairly the same, however in `1.2.3`, time complexity was not even a headline.
+It was just buried in a line which you barely think it's something important.
+But each additional question was about it.
+So what this means for me is, SICP wants to me research very extensively and do my own homework on some topics.
+It's not clear somehow, but I'm ok with it.